adrianobrito/adrianobrito.github.io/_posts/2024-02-01-beyond-the-technological-conservatism.md

-# Beyond the technological conservatism in Software Engineering
+# Beyond the technological conservatism in Nowadays Software Engineering

 ## Understanding the Conservative Perspective: A Deeper Dive